Skip to content

 Site work is anticipated to start in spring or summer of 2024.
 Disruptions and lack of access can be expected for an 8-12 month period.

 There would be temporary impacts over the course of construction, including noise from minor pile driving, rock drilling, cranes and truck noise.
 The trestle would be closed for the majority of the site work.
-DOT&PF is beginning a preliminary Relocation Study and those property owners and residents potentially impacted by this project will be contacted directly by DOT&PF Right of Way representatives.
-DOT&PF intends to generally provide access to all nearby residences.
+DOT&PF intends to provide access to all nearby residences.
 However, the trestle will be closed to through traffic for a majority of the field construction activities.
 Additional details concerning traffic restrictions will be forthcoming prior to bid advertisement and field construction activities.

 Project Documents